The characteristics and structure of soils; nutrient systems; human impact on soils; laboratories as required.

 - Teaching staff

-Course Co-ordinator: to be advised when offered next
+Course Co-ordinator: to be advised when paper is next offered.

 - Paper Structure

 There are four main sections to the paper: